Christianity in Hong Kong: Protestantism

 A chapel of the Church of Christ in China in Bonham Road.

 The Protestant churches in Hong Kong have about 800,000 registered members.

 The presence of the Protestant community dates back to 1841.
 "Great Light Newspaper" (大光報), a Christian newspaper based in Hong Kong and distributed in Hong Kong and China, was in operation in the early 1900s, with Dr. Man-Kai Wan, 尹文階 (1869–1927) as its chairman of the board and Dr. Sun Yat-sen (a secondary school classmate of Dr. Wan) as its contributor.

+The Orange Order, a Protestant fraternity originating in Loughgall, County Armagh, was established in Hong Kong through travelling British Armed Forces and colonial civil servants following the establishment of British rule in 1841.
+Orangeism operated via military lodge warrants granted by the Grand Orange Lodge of Ireland and the Grand Orange Lodge of England.
+Star of the East, LOL 802 was based in the Seamen's Institute on Praya East.
+Following the post-war reduction of garrison forces and the eventual handover of Hong Kong to China in 1997, active military lodges in the territory ceased operations.

-To Tsai Church (道濟會堂), founded by the London Missionary Society in 1888 and located at 75 Hollywood Road, Mid-levels (半山區), Hong Kong, was Sun's place of worship while he studied Medicine in the Hong Kong College of Medicine for Chinese (香港華人西醫書院).
+To Tsai Church (道濟會堂), founded by the London Missionary Society in 1888 and located at 75 Hollywood Road, Mid-levels (半山區), Hong Kong, was Sun's place of worship while he studied medicine in the Hong Kong College of Medicine for Chinese (香港華人西醫書院).
 According to Wong Man-kong, To Tsai Church was one of the first independent churches in China.
 Fung-Chi Au (區鳳墀, 1847-1914), who was Sun's teacher of Chinese literature, was an Elder of To Tsai Church.
 Due to its growth, this church erected a large building in 1926 and was renamed Hop Yat Church (合一堂).